 Beetroot Gyoza with Ponzu Sauce

 Easy homemade vegetarian dumplings with caramelised beetroot, ginger, and sesame-crusted wrappers.
-Each dumpling is pan-fried until crispy on the bottom, then served alongside a citrusy and soy sauce based ponzu sauce.
+Each dumpling is pan-fried until crispy on the bottom, then served alongside a ponzu sauce.
 These are a fun and healthy dinner to make any night of the week.

 - No beetroot?
-Try with finely chopped mushrooms, kohlrabi or leek instead.
+Try with finely chopped mushrooms, kohlrabi or leek.

 Prep time: 30 minutes

 2 tbsp Soy sauce

 1 tsp Fine salt